tanhuajie/Reason-RFT/README.md

   title={Reason-RFT: Reinforcement Fine-Tuning for Visual Reasoning}, author={Tan, Huajie and Ji, Yuheng and Hao, Xiaoshuai and Lin, Minglan and Wang, Pengwei and Wang, Zhongyuan and Zhang, Shanghang}, journal={arXiv preprint arXiv:2503.20752}, year={2025}
 }

+@article{ji2025robobrain,
+  title={RoboBrain: A Unified Brain Model for Robotic Manipulation from Abstract to Concrete}, author={Ji, Yuheng and Tan, Huajie and Shi, Jiayu and Hao, Xiaoshuai and Zhang, Yuan and Zhang, Hengyuan and Wang, Pengwei and Zhao, Mengdi and Mu, Yao and An, Pengju and others}, journal={arXiv preprint arXiv:2502.21257}, year={2025}
+}
 ```